ruuda/blog/posts/2015-10-04-neither-necessary-nor-sufficient.md

 [real-world-haskell]: http://book.realworldhaskell.org/read/io.html#io.files

-So yes, I want a language without a garbage collector.
+So yes, I want a language without garbage collection.
-Because I want a language that can do resource management.
+Because I want a language that can do _resource management_.